 Further, Raffles notes that the Singapore Sling is a gin cocktail and its primary ingredient is pineapple (something lacking in the modern recipe above).
 It also includes grenadine, lime juice, Benedictine, and—for the "pretty pink hue"—cherry brandy and Cointreau.
 Note how they don't mention grenadine's contribution to the color, but that's a technicality (which sling recipes are filled with).

-That doesn't help you with the "original" recipe, so turn instead to cocktail historians.
+That doesn't help you with the "original" recipe, so it's time to turn to the cocktail historians.
 In the book, "Imbibe!," David Wondrich tells a completely different story.
 He points out that the Singapore sling may actually have been around since 1897 or so.
 It was a popular hangover cure and general cure-all for anything that might ail you.
 This clearly contradicts Raffles' historical claims.

 The cocktail sleuth and author dug up a reference to the recipe written down from the Singapore Cricket Club.
 This version pours 1 ounce each cherry brandy, gin, Benedictine, and lime juice.
-Wondrich recommends stirring it with ice, then finishing it off with 1 to 2 ounces of sparkling water and Angostura bitters.
+Wondrich recommends stirring it with ice, then finishing it off with 1 to 2 ounces of sparkling water and a dash of Angostura bitters.
 The gin?
 Go with a traditional London dry or Old Tom.
 The suggested garnish is a lime twist.

 Did you notice the lack of pineapple juice?
 This was the "key" ingredient in Raffles' recipe, so that may have been how Ngiam "improved" on a popular drink found throughout Singapore at the time.